ALPHA GRAY

 I smirked at him, giving him a hint of what would happen to him once I caught him alive.

-"You're going to be a gift to Alpha Devon," I said, my voice low and menacing.
+"You're going to be a great gift to Alpha Devon, Parker!"
+I snarled, my voice raised in a dangerous growl.
 "A reminder of what happens when you cross me.”

 Beta Parker's face twisted in anger, but he knew he would definitely lose the battle against me and my warriors.
 He was going to be my captive, a bargaining chip in my game of power and revenge.
 I would use him to get what I wanted, which is my grandfather's freedom.

-Beta Parker's face reddened with rage as he realized his fate.
-"You can’t catch me, Alpha Gray," he snarled, his voice dripping with venom.
+"You can’t catch me, Alpha," he snarled, his voice dripping with venom.
 "I'll fight back with every ounce of strength I have, and my warriors will stand by me."

 The air was full of tension as the two packs faced off.
-Then, without warning, my warriors launched a surprise attack, their jaws snapping wildly as they targeted Beta Parker's pack.
+Then, without warning, my warriors launched a surprise attack, their jaws snapping wildly as they targeted Beta Parker's pack warriors.

 The fight was intense, with both packs exchanging blows and biting deep into each other's flesh.
 My warriors were well-trained, but Beta Parker's pack was fiercely loyal and determined.

-One of Beta Parker's warriors, a large gray wolf, launched himself at me, jaws wide open.
+One of Beta Parker's warriors, a large gray wolf, launched himself at me.
+His jaws were wide open, saliva dripping, and his eyes were full of determination to kill me.
 I dodged to the side, avoiding the attack, and countered with a swift bite to the wolf's shoulder.

 The gray wolf yelped in pain, stumbling backward as I pressed my advantage.
 But Beta Parker's other warriors rallied around him, fighting to protect their packmate.

-The battle raged on, with neither side giving quarter.
-I knew I had to end it quickly before anyone else got hurt.
-I gave a sharp command to my warriors, and they redoubled their efforts, pushing the fight to Beta Parker's pack.
+The battle raged on, with neither side yielding.
+I knew I had to end it swiftly before my troops took heavy losses.
+I barked an order, and my forces surged forward, intensifying the assault on Beta Parker's pack.

-Some of his warriors, still recovering from the surprise attack, growled in agreement, their eyes flashing with determination.
+Some of his warriors are still recovering from the surprise attack.
+They growled in agreement, their eyes flashing with determination.
 Despite being outnumbered, they refused to back down.

-“Most of your warriors are dying, Beta.”
+“Most of your warriors are dying, Parker.”
 I looked at him with a hint of a dangerous smile.

 Beta Parker growled loudly, “You may have won this battle, but you'll never win the war.”